Twilson95/Crypto_Arbitrage_Dashboard/docs/triangular_arbitrage.md

 # Triangular Arbitrage Runner

-The `run_triangular_arbitrage.py` script monitors real-time order books and evaluates configured triangular routes.
+The `run_triangular_arbitrage.py` script monitors real-time order books and evaluates triangular routes that it discovers automatically from the exchange markets.
 By default it only reports opportunities and does **not** attempt to place any orders.

-At the top of the script you will find a handful of boolean defaults (for example `ENABLE_EXECUTION_DEFAULT`, `LIVE_TRADING_DEFAULT`, and `USE_TESTNET_DEFAULT`).
+At the top of the script you will find a handful of boolean defaults (for example `ENABLE_EXECUTION_DEFAULT`, `LIVE_TRADING_DEFAULT`, and `USE_TESTNET_DEFAULT`) along with `EXCHANGE_DEFAULT`.
 Toggle these flags to quickly change the runner's behaviour without modifying your command line each time.
 CLI arguments still override the inline defaults when explicitly supplied.

 ## Usage

 ```
 python -m cryptopy.scripts.trading.run_triangular_arbitrage \
-  --exchange kraken \
-  --route XBT/USD>ETH/XBT>ETH/USD:USD \
   --starting-amount 100 \
   --min-profit-percentage 0.2
 ```